fbarreira/fbarreira/README.md

 #### :hammer: Working on...

-- Working at S2P Edu
+- Developing new and existing skills

 #### :books: Acquiring knowledge about...

 - Unity3D Development
-- DevOps and IT Projects
+- Technical Art development
+- AR development

 #### 💬 Inquire me about...